sindresorhus/package-json/readme.md

 Both public and private registries are supported, for both scoped and unscoped packages, as long as the registry uses either bearer tokens or basic authentication.

-## package-json for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of package-json and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-package-json?utm_source=npm-package-json&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related

 - [package-json-cli](https://github.com/sindresorhus/package-json-cli) - CLI for this module